tinyhttp/website/docs/getting-started.md

 ## Introduction

 _**tinyhttp**_ is a modern Express-like web framework for Node.js written in TypeScript.
-It uses a bare minimum amount of dependencies trying to avoid legacy hell.
-Besides a small dependency list, tinyhttp also offers native ESM (`import` / `export`) support, async middleware handlers support, and proper types out of the box.
+It uses a bare minimum amount of dependencies in order to stay minimal and reduce the supply chain.
+Additionally, tinyhttp also offers native ESM (`import` / `export`) support, async middleware handlers support, and proper types out of the box.

 ## Differences with Express

 Although tinyhttp tries to be as close to Express as possible, there are some key differences between these two frameworks.

 - **tinyhttp doesn't have the same settings**.
 All `App` settings are initialized in the constructor.
-You can see a list of them [here](/docs#settings).
+You can see a list of them [here](/docs/api/application#settings).
 - **tinyhttp doesn't put `err` object in middleware if the previous one passed error**.
-Instead, it uses a [generic error handler](/docs#onerrorerr-req-res).
+Instead, it uses a [generic error handler](/docs/api/application#onerror-err-req-res).
 - **tinyhttp doesn't include static server and body parser out of the box**.
 To reduce module size these things were put in separate middleware modules, such as [`milliparsec`](https://github.com/tinyhttp/milliparsec).

 Note that maximum compatibility is in progress so some of the points might change.

 ## Install

 tinyhttp requires [Node.js 14.21.3 or newer](https://node.green/#ES2022) or newer.
-It is recommended to use [pnpm](https://pnpm.js.org/) because tinyhttp reuses modules in some middlewares, although it's optional.
+It is recommended to use [pnpm](https://pnpm.js.org/) for a smaller disk usage, although it's optional.

 You can quickly setup a working app with [tinyhttp CLI](https://github.com/tinyhttp/cli):